GovTechSG/seed-documentation/faqs/common-issues-while-enrolling-with-microsoft-endpoint-manager.md

 <summary>
 11. After onboarding to SEED, I did not receive the successfully onboarded email.
 What should I do?</summary>

-<p>This can happen if Defender ATP or any other antivirus already installed on the device was not completely removed before onboarding in to SEED.</p>
+<p>This can happen if Defender or any other antivirus already installed on the device was not completely removed before onboarding in to SEED.</p>

 - [Verify if Microsoft Defender is configured correctly for your OS](verify-microsoft-defender-is-configured-correctly-for-your-os).